The Master (Doctor Who): Role playing game

 The Doctor Who role-playing game published by FASA in 1985 has two modules outlining the Master's personal history, a timeline of his activities, and an inventory of much of the equipment he has obtained during his travels.
 Most notably, the modules identify the Meddling Monk as an alias the Master has used in his early attempts to alter the history of Earth.

-Board Game
+Board game

 The 1980 board game Doctor Who: The Game of Time & Space features information on the characters within the game.

 Of note, it states that "The Monk," The War Chief and the Master are all the same person.

 Parody

-In the Comic Relief sketch Doctor Who: The Curse of Fatal Death, the Master was played by Jonathan Pryce.
+In the 1999 Comic Relief sketch The Curse of Fatal Death, the Master was played by Jonathan Pryce.

+Stage

+Alex Macqueen appeared as The Master on stage for a live recording of the Big Finish audio play The Stuff of Legend, written by Robert Valentine.
+Four performances took place over Saturday 14th and Sunday 15th September 2024 at Cadogan Hall in London.
+A version of the story recorded in studio was released on the day of the first performance and a "live" version, combining recordings from all four performances, was released in December 2024.

 List of appearances

 The actors who have played the role of the Master in the series and the dates of their first and last televised appearances in the role are: